 Civil Society: A Key Partner

-Civil Society comprises non-state actors, including not-for-profit and non-governmental organizations (NGOs), farmers, women, the scientific and technological community, youth, and children, indigenous peoples and their communities, business and industry, workers and trade unions (GEF Policy on Stakeholder Engagement).
+Since its inception, the GEF has recognized the role that civil society plays in safeguarding the global environment.
+The diversity of organizations which have been steadily and increasingly participating in GEF activities include non-state actors, including not-for-profit and non-governmental organizations (NGOs), farmers, women, the scientific and technological community, youth, and children, indigenous peoples and their communities, business and industry, workers and trade unions (GEF Policy on Stakeholder Engagement).

 An Updated Vision for Civil Society Engagement

 In November 2017, the GEF Council approved an Updated Vision to Enhance Civil Society Engagement with the GEF.
 This updated vision is designed to complement and reinforce key dimensions of civil society engagement with the GEF, particularly in the design and implementation of GEF projects and programs.
 These are addressed in more detail in the updated Policy on Stakeholder Engagement, Policy on Gender Equality, Policy on Environmental and Social Safeguards and Principles and Guidelines for Engagement with Indigenous Peoples.

 The GEF Small Grants Programme (GEF SGP), implemented by the United Nations Development Programme (UNDP), provides financial and technical support to communities and CSOs to meet the overall objective of "global environmental benefits secured through community-based initiatives and actions".
 Taking “local action, global impact” as its core mission, the GEF SGP has been supporting local and regional communities and CSOs, by financing innovative projects through a long-term commitment to community-based sustainable development.